rodan123/piblock/jcadmin-piblock/README.md

 07/04/16

 4) Modified jcclient.js SanitizeSpaces function to not remove whitespace from within.
-It was causing classification mismatches for callerID names that contained multiple spaces. ex: DIR ASSIST   CA
+It was causing classification mismatches for callerID names that contained multiple spaces. ex;(.=sp): DIR.ASSIST...CA